linepogl/impartial-pipes/doc/Reducing/p_any.md

 ## p_any

-Partial function to check if any element of the iterable satisfies some optional predicate.
+Returns a partial function that checks if any element of an iterable satisfies some optional predicate.
 If no predicate is provided, the function checks if the iterable is not empty.

 ### Syntax